 As more organizations operate in the cloud, IAM becomes increasingly vital.
-Where to start?
 We’ve found that Google Workspace provides a powerful platform for implementing IAM solutions.

-In addition to SSO, Google Workspace offers other IAM-related features, such as role-based access control (RBAC), and multi-factor authentication (MFA).
-Administrators have full authority to define who can access which resources and under what circumstances.
-RBAC allows organizations to define different roles and assign permissions based on those roles.
-And MFA adds an extra layer of security by requiring users to provide additional authentication factors, such as a one-time code sent to their mobile device.
+Google Workspace also provides other IAM-related functionalities such as role-based access control (RBAC) and multi-factor authentication (MFA).
+Administrators possess complete control in determining access to resources and the associated conditions.
+RBAC empowers organizations to specify roles with corresponding permissions, and MFA enhances security, requiring that users provide additional authentication factors, like a one-time code sent to their mobile device.

 The first step in IAM is to establish a strong identity governance framework.
-Identity governance is the process of defining and managing the roles and permissions that users have in an organization.
-This process involves defining user roles, creating policies for granting and revoking access, and monitoring access to ensure compliance with regulations.
+Identity governance is a process that involves defining and managing user roles and permissions in an organization, creating policies around granting and revoking access, and monitoring access to make sure organizations are complying with regulations.